CSA-OCP-GER/unicorn/challenges.scheduling.md

       image: k8s.gcr.io/pause:2.0
 ```

-The rules above say, that the pod will be scheduled on nodes with the label "team=blue" (required rule) and preferably on a node which is in the "failure-domain 1" (preffered rule).
+The rules above say, that the pod will be scheduled on nodes with the label "team=blue" (required rule) and preferably on a node which is in the "failure-domain 1" (prefered rule).

 Kubernetes supports the following operators when defining rules: